Priyanshjain/Patient-Onboarding-Project-2/README.md

 Allow patients to submit and update patient information and store it securely making on- boarding faster and reliable.
 Define the desired capabilities (i.e. requirements) of this portal.
 The requirements should be ideally expressed from the perspective of a patient who wants to visit the hospital/clinic for consultation and/or procedure.
 You can choose a general practitioner or dental practice or eye clinic or any other.
 Patient onboarding regulations should be researched and built into the application.
 This project is only spring project and please find related angular project here.
 You will find complete description of running project in Installation and Run Section

-Project Description
+Project Description :
 Title of our application is patient on-boarding app

 As the title suggest the main use case of the application is to make an appointment as patient and as an doctor process the appointment

 Use cases and roles
-As a Patient:
+As a Patient :
-I can create an account and login to my account and make an appointment with an specialized doctor according to my wish I can buy medicines which have been allocated for me from the doctors I can view my account and update my account as per my convenience As a Doctor
+I can create an account and login to my account and make an appointment with an specialized doctor according to my wish I can buy medicines which have been allocated for me from the doctors I can view my account and update my account as per my convenience As a Doctor :
 I can login to my account and get the appointments that has been scheduled for me I can allocate medicines to a particular patient
-I can view my account and update my account as per my convenience As an Admin
+I can view my account and update my account as per my convenience As an Admin :
 I can login to my account and get the all the appointments that has been received I can allocate medicines to a particular patient and also get all the medicines that has been allocated to patients I can add doctors and delete doctors